trustbroker-swiss/trustbroker.swiss/Roadmap.md

 # Roadmap
-As for every good product there are also still feature ideas for Trust Broker Swiss.
+As for every good product there are also still feature ideas for trustbroker.swiss.
 It can **not** be promised that any of those feature ideas will ever be implemented by us.<br> Hopefully the community is able to support or directly implements additional features and gives the changes back.

 This is the current list of feature ideas
 1. Improvement of (SAML) Metadata usage and automation